ANR-MaTOS/Resources/NLP-abstracts/README.md

-This repository contains about 2000 abstracts (fr / en) of scientific documents in the Natural Language Processing domain.
+This repository contains about 3400 abstracts (fr / en) of scientific documents in the Natural Language Processing domain.
 It has been collected from the following sources:
 - Abstracts of PhD theses from the [theses.fr](https://theses.fr), selected based on keywords.
 These are located in the subdirectory THE_abstracts.
 - Abstracts of articles published in the [TAL journal](https://www.atala.org/revuetal).
 These are located in the subdirectory rTAL_abstracts.
+- Abstracts of articles published in [ISTEX](https://www.istex.fr/).
+These are located in the subdirectory ISTEX_abstracts.

-Each repository contains the complete set of abstracts in TMX format, in the tmx subdirectory; as well as a text version of the abstracts used for training, developing, or testing our models.
+Each repository contains the complete set of abstracts in TMX format, in tmx.zip; as well as a text version of the abstracts used for training, developing, or testing our models.
 The detailed content is as follows:

 - `rTAL_abstracts`
-  - `xml` : containing a folder for each document pair, with the aligned sentences for the current document in an xml file
+  - `tmx.zip` : containing a folder for each document pair, with the aligned sentences for the current document in an xml file
   - `drop.lst`: a plain text file that lists at each line the DOCID of documents to discard among the xml files in `xml` folder
   - `rTAL_doc.lst`: contains the DOCID of documents in `rTAL`, with the same order as their positions in the test set.
   - `txt_test`: the test set in plain text used in our experiments, it consists of